saltstack/salt/doc/topics/windows/windows-package-manager.rst

     # From the minion in masterless mode
     salt-call --local pkg.install "Mozilla Firefox 17.0.1 (x86 en-US)"

-Remove a Package
+Remove a package
 ================

-You can uninstall a package using :mod:`pkg.remove <salt.modules.win_pkg.remove>`:
+ Use :mod:`pkg.remove <salt.modules.win_pkg.remove>` to remove a package.

 .. code-block:: bash